-An Inviting Children’s Dentist in Gig Harbor, Washington
+An Inviting Children’s Dental office in Gig Harbor, Washington

-Dr. Kvinsland and Dr. Skifstad have a gentle touch with kids.
-Dr. Kvinsland has a natural ability to win the trust even the most sensitive children.
-All ages are drawn to his excellent listening skills, attention to detail, and ability to relate to them one on one.
-Dr. Skifstad has a calmness that helps children feel important and cared for.
-Parents are confident in our doctors and the entire Kvinsland Dentistry staff, professionalism, quality dental care, and excellent communication.
-If you are looking for a new children’s dentist in Gig Harbor, Washington, please do not hesitate to visit us!
+The Kvinsland Dentistry team has a gentle touch with kids.
+Dr. Kvinsland and Dr. DeBuck have a natural ability to win the trust of even the most sensitive children.
+Their excellent listening skills, attention to detail, and ability to relate to them one on one is naturally calming.
+Parents are confident in our staff’s professionalism, quality dental care, and excellent communication.

-We have helped children with sensory sensitivities and are happy to work with you ahead of time to learn about your child and brainstorm what strategies before, during, and after the appointment can help the day be most successful.
+We have helped children with sensitivities and are happy to work with you ahead of time to learn about your child and brainstorm what strategies can make the day successful.

-- Normalize the Process: Everyone goes to the dentist; treating it as a normal activity with your child will help them build confidence.
-Have your child go with you and watch when you have your dentist appointments
+Everyone goes to the dentist.
+Treating it as a normal activity with your child will help them build confidence.
+Have your child go with you and watch when you have your dentist appointments.

-- Impart Information: Be honest, calm, and reassuring when talking to your child about the dentist.
-Talk about what to expect, what the office will be like, and how your child’s teeth will feel afterward.
+Be honest, calm, and reassuring when talking to your child about the dentist.
+Talk about what to expect, what the office will be like, and how your child’s teeth will feel afterwards.
 There are plenty of age-appropriate books out there about visits to a children’s dentist; consider reading one of these together.

-- During the appointment, Dr. Kvinsland or Dr. Skifstad will introduce themselves and get to know your child as a person.
-Ask them about things they like to do, animals, sports, books, and more – establishing a relationship with your child from day one.
+- Dr. Kvinsland or Dr. DeBuck will introduce themselves and get to know your child and their interests – establishing a relationship from day one.
 Of course, they will also check your child’s teeth and talk to them about the importance of teeth and keeping teeth strong.

 - If the child is cooperative, the dental assistant will take x-rays of his or her teeth to give our dentists an idea of any treatments that might be needed.

-- The dental assistant will show their tools to your child.
-We will let them clearly see, touch, and ask questions about each tool, so nothing is a mystery.
+- Our Dental Assistant will let them see, touch, and ask questions about each tool, so nothing is a mystery.

 - If the child is cooperative, he or she will get a fluoride treatment.
-Some children are not ready to sit still and not swallow on cue, which our professionals will consider.
+Some children are not ready to sit still and not swallow on cue, which our professionals will take into account.
 If the fluoride treatment is successful, your child will not be able to drink or eat for 30 minutes after the appointment.